Grass seeds with backlight illumination to enhance the caryopsis inside the seeds

 - inert matter (other matter than seeds: broken seeds, chaffs, sterile florets, stems, and stones)

-All species of seed and all types of inert matter present shall be identified as far as possible.
+All species of seed and all types of inert matter present shall be identified.
 Physical purity testing is regulated by International Seed Testing Association (ISTA) rules.

 Physical purity imaging of seeds